DioxusLabs/docsite/docs/en/reference/describing_ui/component_props.md

 # Component Props

-Just like you can pass arguments to a function, you can pass props to a component that customize its behavior!
+Just like you can pass arguments to a function or attributes to an element, you can pass props to a component that customize its behavior!
 The components we've seen so far didn't accept any props – so let's write some components that do.

 ## `#[derive(Props)]`